Immigration is not just a US challenge. But on eve of election, it feels that way.

 But this isn’t an America-only challenge.
 Mexico is adjusting to record immigration numbers and its effects, too.

-Over the past decade Mexico has formalized, under pressure from the U.S., formalized the policing of migration on its southern border.
+Over the past decade Mexico has formalized, under pressure from the U.S., the policing of migration on its southern border.
 As Border Patrol encounters have fallen since historic highs last December, apprehensions inside Mexico have grown: double in the first half of this year compared with the same period last year, according to the Danish Refugee Council and IRC.
 Amid restrictions on asylum-seekers in the U.S., Mexico has had to strengthen and expand its own system.
 It’s now among the top five receiving countries in the world for new asylum claims.

 Hundreds of thousands of migrants are now coming to Mexico from across the globe and remaining longer – sometimes permanently.
 That has kicked up tensions in some neighborhoods in Mexico City and at the northern border.
 But unlike in the U.S., the population surge is met with more sensitivity in Mexico, says Eunice Rendón, Mexico coordinator of the Agenda Migrante initiative.
 Because of Mexico’s history as a country of migrants, “we have more empathy around what is driving people to leave home,” she says.

-Note: Editor's note: This story was updated on Nov.
-1, the same day as publication, to clarify the role CBP One plays in the asylum process.